Author Guidelines

 Structure of Original Articles

-The structure of the original article submitted to the journal should include the following sections:
+The structure of original article submitted to the journal should include the following sections:

 Title